Skip to main content

 warning

-At the risk of causing confusion, there are also a growing number of DataWrangler v2 components, which will take a pd.DataFrame typically with a different fixed width Nautilus Arrow v2 schema, and output PyO3 Nautilus objects which are only compatible with the new version of the Nautilus core, currently in development.
+There are a number of DataWrangler v2 components, which will take a pd.DataFrame typically with a different fixed width Nautilus Arrow v2 schema, and output PyO3 Nautilus objects which are only compatible with the new version of the Nautilus core, currently in development.

 These PyO3 provided data objects are not compatible where the legacy Cython objects are currently used (e.g., adding directly to a BacktestEngine).